 These eggs contain more nutrition than the less-expensive alternative, so you’re getting more vitamin bang for your buck.
 Hard-boil half of the eggs in a dozen for a quick breakfast, on top of salads, or to add to a veggie wrap.

 Keep a few small cans of organic coconut cream in your pantry for a simple way to add creaminess to healthy dishes without the dairy.
 Coconut cream is delicious as a base for curry, as a substitute for cream in sauces, or as a base for homemade salad dressings.

 Fresh lemon is nice to have on hand, but unfortunately these citrus fruits don’t stay fresh for long.
-True Lemon is a great alternative to fresh lemon as it is shelf-stable but free from chemicals, sodium, gluten, GMO’s, artificial flavors, sweeteners, or preservatives.
+True Lemon is a great alternative to fresh lemon and lemon juice as it is shelf-stable but free from chemicals, sodium, gluten, GMO’s, artificial flavors, sweeteners, or preservatives.
 Use True Lemon to keep apple slices or sliced avocado from turning brown, to add to your water to entice yourself to keep drinking throughout the day, or sprinkled on top of salads.

 Apple Cider Vinegar